DStageGarage/DSpeed/README.md

 # DSpeed
-Speeduino incarnation based on ATMega2560 with some extra features.
+Speeduino ATMega2560 incarnation optimised for automated SMD assembly of most of the components.
+The MCU connections are based on Speedu v0.4.4d but there are differences in analogue and digital design and some extra features were added.

 ![DSpeed v1.3 render](Pictures/DStage_DSpeed_v1.3_render.png)